-With the end of daylight saving time this weekend, motorists will be presented with challenges during their commutes that could impact pedestrian safety.
-AAA East Central recommends that motorists and pedestrians make changes in their daily habits to adjust to reduced visibility caused by sun glare in the morning, and earlier darkness in the evening.
+With the end of daylight saving time this weekend, motorists will be presented with challenges that could impact pedestrian safety.
+AAA East Central recommends motorists prepare for potential problems associated with changes in sleep patterns, brighter morning commutes, and darker evening commutes.

 Tips for motorists:

 - Get plenty of rest.
 Symptoms of drowsy driving can include having trouble keeping your eyes open, drifting from lanes, or not remembering the last few miles driven.

 - Watch for deer.
 November and December are peak months for deer-vehicle collisions.
 Don’t forget – your clock has changed, but theirs has not.

 - Get some shades.
 Wear high-quality sunglasses and adjust the car’s sun visors as needed to avoid glare in the morning.

 - Change driving habits.
 Reduce speeds and increase following distances, especially in more populated areas.

 - Ditch the distractions.
 This can include cell phones, infotainment systems, or clocks that need to be turned back an hour.